-19. In addition to section 11 (above), officials will have additional responsibilities to:

-- b) Work within the boundaries of their position's description while supporting the work of other officials - c) Act as an ambassador of the Organization by agreeing to enforce and abide by national and provincial rules and regulations - d) Take ownership of actions and decisions made while officiating - e) Respect the rights, dignity, and worth of all individuals - f) Not publicly criticize other officials or any club or association - g) Act openly, impartially, professionally, lawfully, and in good faith - h) Be fair, equitable, considerate, independent, honest, and impartial in all dealings with others - Respect the confidentiality required by issues of a sensitive nature, which may include ejections, defaults, forfeits, discipline processes, appeals, and specific information or data about Individuals - j) Honour all assignments unless unable to do so by virtue of illness or personal emergency, and in these cases inform the assignor or association at the earliest possible time - k) When writing reports, set out the true facts - I) Dress in proper attire for officiating - 20.
-Officials will not: - a) Exceed the authority of assigned position - b) Encourage anyone to consume illegal drugs, alcohol or performance-enhancing drugs - c) Engage in a sexual relationship with a minor athlete
+- 17. In addition to section 9 (above), officials will have additional responsibilities to: - a) Maintain and update their knowledge of the rules and rules changes - b) Work within the boundaries of their position's description while supporting the work of other officials - c) Act as an ambassador of Ontario Soccer and/or their Affiliate Organization by agreeing to enforce and abide by national and provincial rules and regulations - d) Take ownership of actions and decisions made while officiating - e) Respect the rights, dignity, and worth of all individuals - f) Not publicly criticize other officials or any club or association - g) Act openly, impartially, professionally, lawfully, and in good faith - h) Be fair, equitable, considerate, independent, honest, and impartial in all dealings with others

+- Respect the confidentiality required by issues of a sensitive nature, which may include ejections, defaults, forfeits, discipline processes, appeals, and specific information or data about Individuals - j) Honour all assignments unless unable to do so by virtue of illness or personal emergency, and in these cases inform the assignor or association at the earliest possible time - k) When writing reports, set out the true facts - I) Dress in proper attire for officiating

+18. Officials will not:

+- a) Exceed the authority of assigned position - b) Encourage anyone to consume illegal drugs, alcohol or performance-enhancing drugs - c) Engage in a sexual relationship with a minor athlete